-1 order to purchase such article in the ordinary course 2 of business shall not of itself constitute such induce- 3 ment or collusion; or 4 "(2) refused or failed, upon the request of the 5 owner of the design, to make a prompt and full dis- 6 closure of that person's source of such article, and 7 that person orders or reorders such article after re- 8 ceiving notice by registered or certified mail of the 9 protection subsisting in the design.
-10 "(c) ACTS WITHOUT KNOWLEDGE.-It shall not be 11 infringement under this section to make, have made, im- 12 port, sell, or distribute, any article embodying a design 13 which was created without knowledge that a design was 14 protected under this chapter and was copied from such 15 protected design.
-16 "(d) Acts in Ordinary Course of Business.-A 17 person who incorporates into that person's product of 18 manufacture an infringing article acquired from others in 19 the ordinary course of business, or who, without knowl- 20 edge of the protected design embodied in an infringing ar- 21 ticle, makes or processes the infringing article for the ac- 22 count of another person in the ordinary course of business, 23 shall not be deemed to have infringed the rights in that 24 design under this chapter except under a condition con- 25 tained in paragraph (1) or (2) of subsection (b).
-Accepting
+4 "(2) refused or failed, upon the request of the 5 owner of the design, to make a prompt and full dis-6 closure of that person's source of such article, and 7 that person orders or reorders such article after re-8 ceiving notice by registered or certified mail of the 9 protection subsisting in the design.

+10 "(c) ACTS WITHOUT KNOWLEDGE.-It shall not be 11 infringement under this section to make, have made, im-12 port, sell, or distribute, any article embodying a design 13 which was created without knowledge that a design was 14 protected under this chapter and was copied from such 15 protected design.

+16 "(d) ACTS IN ORDINARY COURSE OF BUSINESS.-A 17 person who incorporates into that person's product of manufacture an infringing article acquired from others in 18 the ordinary course of business, or who, without knowl-19 20edge of the protected design embodied in an infringing ar-21 ticle, makes or processes the infringing article for the ac-22 count of another person in the ordinary course of business, shall not be deemed to have infringed the rights in that 23 24 design under this chapter except under a condition contained in paragraph (1) or (2) of subsection (b).
+Accepting 25 an order or reorder from the source of the infringing arti cle shall be deemed ordering or reordering within the meaning of subsection (b)(2).

-- 1 an order or reorder from the source of the infringing arti- - 2 cle shall be deemed ordering or reordering within the - 3 meaning of subsection (b)(2). - 4 "(e) Infringing Article Defined.-As used in - 5 this section, an 'infringing article' is any article the design - 6 of which has been copied from a design protected under - 7 this chapter, without the consent of the owner of the pro- - 8 tected design.
-An infringing article is not an illustration - 9 or picture of a protected design in an advertisement, book, - 10 periodical, newspaper, photograph, broadcast, motion pic- - 11 ture, or similar medium.
-A design shall not be deemed to - 12 have been copied from a protected design if it is original - 13 and not substantially similar in appearance to a protected - 14 design. - 15 "(f) ESTABLISHING ORIGINALITY.-The party to any - 16 action or proceeding under this chapter who alleges rights - 17 under this chapter in a design shall have the burden of - 18 establishing the design's originality whenever the opposing - 19 party introduces an earlier work which is identical to such - 20 design, or so similar as to make prima facie showing that - 21 such design was copied from such work. - 22 "(g) Reproduction for Teaching or Analy- - 23 SIS.-It is not an infringement of the exclusive rights of - 24 a design owner for a person to reproduce the design in - 25 a useful article or in any other form solely for the purpose
+4 "(e) INFRINGING ARTICLE DEFINED.-As used in 5 this section, an 'infringing article' is any article the design 6 of which has been copied from a design protected under 7 this chapter, without the consent of the owner of the pro-8 tected design.
+An infringing article is not an illustration 9 or picture of a protected design in an advertisement, book, 10 periodical, newspaper, photograph, broadcast, motion pic-11 ture, or similar medium.
+A design shall not be deemed to 12have been copied from a protected design if it is original 13 and not substantially similar in appearance to a protected 14 design.

+15 "(f) ESTABLISHING ORIGINALITY.-The party to any 16 action or proceeding under this chapter who alleges rights 17 under this chapter in a design shall have the burden of 18 establishing the design's originality whenever the opposing 19 party introduces an earlier work which is identical to such 20 design, or so similar as to make prima facie showing that 21 such design was copied from such work.

+"(g) REPRODUCTION FOR TEACHING OR ANALYSIS.-It is not an infringement of the exclusive rights of a design owner for a person to reproduce the design in a useful article or in any other form solely for the purpose of teaching, analyzing, or evaluating the appearance, con cepts, or techniques embodied in the design, or the func tion of the useful article embodying the design.